 Want to be part of planning a celebration?

 Hiram College’s James H. Barrow Field Station – one of Ohio’s most spectacular classrooms – fuels hands-on research and real life experience for students.

-The field station has since developed into an active research and educational facility that enhances the College's science and environmental studies programs; in addition, it provides a means for the general public to increase their understanding and appreciation of Ohio natural history.
-Experiences gained at the field station enhance student research, teaching and leadership.
+Located just three miles from campus, it is an active research and educational facility that enhances not just the science and environmental studies programs.
+The Field Station provides enrichment and inspiration for students in all majors.
+In addition, it provides a means for the general public to increase their understanding and appreciation of Ohio natural history.
+Experiences gained at the Field Station enhance student research, teaching and leadership.